leesai-0512/mppi_tutorial/README.md

   ### 📄 Lecture Materials (Google Drive)

 The original PPT files are too large to be uploaded to GitHub, so the lecture materials are provided through Google Drive instead.
+A PDF version of the slides is available directly in this repository

 👉 **[Download the MPPI Tutorial Lecture Materials (PPT)](https://drive.google.com/drive/folders/1d8BNSHpyymQ3jF-sdPVYpribDgkNTpzT?usp=sharing)**